Faculty Adviser: Mr. Dan LaVallee

 Habitat for Humanity offers a homeownership opportunity to families unable to obtain conventional house financing -- generally, those whose income is 30 to 50 percent of the area's median income.
 In most cases, prospective Habitat homeowner families make a $500 down payment and contribute 300 to 500 hours of "sweat equity" on the construction of their home or someone else's home.
 Because Habitat houses are built using donations of land, material and labor, mortgage payments are kept affordable.

 For more information about Habitat for Humanity, or if you would like to get involved, please contact Campus Minister Greg Szkarlat at email@example.com.

 Students ages 16 and up are welcome to join!

 Faculty Advisers: Mrs. Karen Connick, Ms. Lorraine Aromando

-The Homefront Club meest every other Wednesday to plan fundraisers to pay for shipping of our care packages and other activities that will help support our military troops and families.
-You are still encouraged to join even if you are unable to attend meetings due to sports and other clubs.
+The Homefront Club meets every other Wednesday to plan activities that will help support our military troops and families.
+You are encouraged to join even if you are unable to attend meetings due to sports and other clubs.
 Please see Mrs. Connick in the main office or Mrs. Aromando in the computer lab.